 Annual Mussel Quarantine - Frequently Asked Questions (FAQs)

-What is the
+What is the annual mussel quarantine?

 When is the annual mussel quarantine?

 The annual quarantine is normally in effect from May 1 through October 31.

 However, the California Department of Public Health (CDPH) may begin the quarantine early, or extend it, if monitoring results indicate the presence of dangerous levels of biotoxins outside of the normal quarantine period.
 The May through October quarantine period encompasses more than 99 percent of all PSP illnesses and deaths reported in California since 1927.